 Best Calm Meditation Technique

 Sit and relax in a comfortable position and breathe at a slow pace.
 Now start progressively tensing and relaxing your muscles from head to toe or the other way around.
 Strain each muscle area for 10 seconds and release all the tension away.
-This type of calm meditation has gained significant reviews for its effectiveness, and you should definitely try using this technique when starting to learn how to meditate.
+This type of calm meditation has gained significant reviews for its effectiveness, and you should try this technique when learning how to meditate.

 If you want to take further help with meditation then play out our guided meditations as a video or audio for helping keep a working mind at bay and reach that peaceful, serene state of mind.